MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 - Answer the following questions:
     - How much will this cost to run?
 Try to answer without using dollar amounts.
     - Are there ways I could save cost?
-    - If it scales linearly, then should we break it down by cost or unit.
+    - If it scales linearly, then should we break it down by cost or unit?
 If it doesn't scale linearly, why?
     - What components make up the cost?
     - How does scale affect the cost?
 - Link to the pricing calculator (<https://azure.microsoft.com/pricing/calculator>).
 Include all the components in the architecture, even if they have a $0 or $1 usage.